 Unconditional promises are discounted and recorded at their estimated fair value at the date they were pledged.
 The Foundation elected the traditional or discount rate adjustment technique in which the single set of cash flows are conditional cash flows.
 The risk-adjusted discount rate is derived from observed rates or return for comparable liabilities that are traded in the market.
-Amortization of this discount is \$106,792 for the year ended December 31, 2019 and is recorded as additional contribution expense.
+Amortization of this discount is \$76,389 and \$106,792 for the years ended December 31, 2020 and 2019, respectively, and is recorded as additional contribution expense.